the-draupnir-project/Draupnir/docs/setup_docker.md

       - ./pantalaimon_data:/data
     ports:
       - 8008:8008
-  mjolnir:
+  draupnir:
-    image: matrixdotorg/mjolnir:latest
+    image: gnuxie/draupnir:latest
     restart: unless-stopped
     volumes:
-      - ./mjolnir:/data
+      - ./draupnir:/data
 ```

 **Note**: At the moment, pantalaimon does not have a Docker Hub image, so `./pantalaimon` needs to be the checked-out github repository, which you can do with `git clone https://github.com/matrix-org/pantalaimon`.

 **Note**: In this configuration, you can access pantalaimon by using `pantalaimon` as a hostname, e.g. `http://pantalaimon:8080/` as `homeserverUrl`.

-Replace `./mjolnir` (and optionally `./pantalaimon_data`) with the correct directories.
+Replace `./draupnir` (and optionally `./pantalaimon_data`) with the correct directories.

 Then call `docker-compose up -d` while in the same directory as `docker-compose.yml` to pull, create, and start the containers.

-- Use `docker-compose stop` to stop all containers, or `docker-compose stop mjolnir` to stop only the `mjolnir` container.
+- Use `docker-compose stop` to stop all containers, or `docker-compose stop draupnir` to stop only the `draupnir` container.
-- Use `docker-compose restart mjolnir` to restart the mjolnir container, omit to restart all containers.
+- Use `docker-compose restart draupnir` to restart the draupnir container, omit to restart all containers.
 - Use `docker-compose down` to stop and remove all containers.
 - Use `docker-compose logs` to display container logs, append `-f` to follow the logs in your terminal, append `--tail 100` to only show the latest 100 entries.